Visual effects (VFX)

 It is critical to understand the story and emotion of the sequence before placing cameras into the scene.
 Without this, a camera is only a spectator in the scene, not a storytellerArem Kim, 3dtotal

-Layout artists work with the storyboards that have been produced by the storyboard artists.
-Layout artists work closely with the director to translate storyboards and animatics into polished frames and to decide on the virtual camera ‘language’ of a project.
-Layout artists’ work is critiqued by the art director before the layouts go to be painted by the background painters.
+Layout artists work closely with the director to decide on the virtual camera ‘language’ of the project; how they want the animation to be framed and look on screen.
+They also work with environment artists to create realistic 3D environment layouts in VFX programs.
 The work that layout artists do to position the character models in the frames of the scenes gives the animators a starting point from which to work.

 At school or college: